 The Canucks were down to four defensemen at one point.

-Keith Ballard was helped off the ice with a leg injury and did not return after he became entangled behind the Canuck net with Senators forward Milan Michalek.
+was helped off the ice with a leg injury and did not return after he became entangled behind the Canuck net with Senators forward Milan Michalek

 "They've got some good players on that team," Canucks coach Alain Vigneault said.
 "You get down to four defensemen, they're obviously going to put on a lot of pressure.
 We got in penalty trouble, but at the end of the day our goaltender was real good again.
 We played well enough to get two points."

 Kesler was the catalyst for Samuelsson's goal that gave Vancouver a 3-0 lead.